 In Afghanistan where systematic abuses of girls rarely come to light, and seeking justice can be deadly, one young woman says “Enough.”
 Khatera was brutally raped by her father since the age of nine and today she raises two precious and precocious children whom he sired.
 Against her family’s and many Afghanis’ wishes, Khatera forces her father to stand trial.
 This is her incredible story of love, hope, bravery, forgiveness, and truth.

-A Thousand Girls Like Me is a participant in our Diversity Fellows Initiative, supported by The Harnisch Foundation.
+A Thousand Girls Like Me participated in the 2016 Diversity Fellows Initiative.

 ABOUT THE DIRECTOR

 Sahra Mani is an Afghan filmmaker.
 She studied BA in Digital Film Production at London Metropolitan.
 Getting an MA in Documentary Film-making from University of the Arts London, she started to work as a lecturer for the Arts Department of Kabul University.
 Sahra was an organizer of Afghanistan Human Rights Film Festival, 2013.
 She is the founder of Afghanistan DocHouse based in Kabul, and co-founder of Anahat Vision and Films Production based in London.
 She has made several documentaries nominated for different film festivals and won awards.